 For example, when we shoot an arrow, we aim at the bull's-eye, but if you think, "I'm going to get the tenth ring," it's not easy to play well.
 The same is true in work and life.
 When we have expectations, we will move in a distorted way, and it is easy to make things complicated.

 The “executive” label, for example, may make one embarrassed to ask a seemingly simple question as a result, or one may not be able to experience a product as deeply as a user would.
-If you position yourself as a big company, you will think, how should a big company hold its annual meeting?
-A big company should have an ambitious strategy, and should hold a pep rally.
+If you position yourself as a “big company”, you will think, how should a big company hold its annual meeting?
+A big company should have an ambitious strategy and hold a pep rally.
 In fact, our company emphasizes “not caring about titles”, because titles will let people make comparisons: the vice president should be in charge of this many people, have this form of reporting, and correspond with peers of that particular level, resulting in various forms of bondage.

 Focus on the Present; Treat the Past and Future with an Ordinary Mind